audeering/emodb/README.md

 to a public Artifactory
 repository on https://audeering.jfrog.io.

-The databases is published under [CC0-1.0] and can be downloaded with the Python library [audb] by:
+The databases is published under the [CC0-1.0] license and can be downloaded with the Python library [audb] by:

 ```python